Mar 26, 2026

 How Flash Attention bypasses GPU memory bottlenecks by never materializing the N×N attention matrix, and why understanding hardware matters as much as understanding math.

-This is the story of the Memory Wall, and the brilliantly simple engineering hack that broke through it: Flash Attention (Dao et al., 2022).
+This is the story of the Memory Wall, and the brilliantly simple engineering insight that broke through it: Flash Attention (Dao et al., 2022).

 At the heart of the Transformer: